Maikel Garcia Preview, Player Props: Royals vs. Red Sox

 Maikel Garcia At The Plate

-- Looking at the 98 games he has played this season, he's hit a long ball in four of them (4.1%), and in 1% of his trips to the dish.
+- In four games this year, he has hit a long ball (4.0%, and 1% of his trips to the plate).

-- In 36 games this year (36.7%), Garcia has picked up an RBI, and in six of those games (6.1%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- In 37.4% of his games this year, Garcia has tallied at least one RBI.
+In seven of those games (7.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored in 38.8% of his games this season, with two or more runs scored in 6.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.